chvp/www.chvp.be/src/content/blog/0003-top-albums-2023/index.md

 I'd almost call it a best-of, since every song on it is great, but they also have a lot of great songs that are not on it.
 The special guests coming on stage on the last few tracks are a fun surprise.

+## Reverend Kristin Michael Hayter - SAVED! ([Bandcamp](https://linguaignota.bandcamp.com/album/saved))

+{% image(path="blog/0003-top-albums-2023/saved.jpg", width=300, height=300, title="Reverend Kristin Michael Hayter - SAVED!") %}
+Cover art of Reverend Kristin Michael Hayter's SAVED!.
+On the cover there is a black and white picture of a woman in a white, stained dress.
+She is holding up a book in a preacher-like way.
+{% end %}

+New music by Kristin Hayter, the person behind Lingua Ignota.
+It's definitely a stylistic break from her previous work.
+I hope the "SAVED!" refers to herself, given the story behind her previous work.

 ## Sigur Rós - ÁTTA ([Bandcamp](https://sigurros.bandcamp.com/album/tta))

 {% image(path="blog/0003-top-albums-2023/atta.jpg", width=300, height=300, title="Sigur Rós - ÁTTA") %}